janastu/blog.janastu.org/_posts/2026-03-30-enabling-safe-storytelling.md

 ![Radio Page](/assets/images/Screenshot_20260430_210705.png)

 We developed a community radio application that runs locally within a WiFi mesh network.
 This allows audio content to be shared and accessed without internet connectivity.
-Women could record and listen to stories within their own community, and group listening became an important part of the experience.
+Women could record and listen to stories within their own community.

 ## Building a privacy-focused voice anonymization system